 Aesthetic and Technical Criteria

 Works in the canon typically demonstrate mastery of form, harmony, counterpoint, and orchestration.
-Day to day, they offer models for analysis and interpretation.
-Still, yet these criteria are themselves historical.
-Think about it: what counted as mastery in 1750 differs from 1900 or 2000.
-Day to day, the canon preserves standards while allowing them to be reinterpreted.
+They offer models for analysis and interpretation.
+Yet these criteria are themselves historical.
+What counted as mastery in 1750 differs from 1900 or 2000.
+The canon preserves standards while allowing them to be reinterpreted.
 This dual role—as preserver and innovator—is central to its endurance.

 Power, Exclusion, and Representation